brewinn/raytracerchallenge/README.md

 ## Project Status

 The project is currently in active development.
+The development is likely going to be fairly slow moving forward, as I'm split between work and school.